profsarthak/OxfordRiskApplication/README.md

 I enjoy working where data alone isn't enough, but where behavioural insight can make it meaningful.
 This task, in particular, affirmed what I enjoy most: translating fragmented signals into compelling narratives - and doing so with curiosity, care and an appreciation for complexity.
 I'm looking to grow in a team that values that kind of thinking.
 I believe Oxford Risk to be that kind of environment.

-You'll find the main analysis script (both .py and .ipynb) for the data task and exploratory data analysis (EDA), and a PDF file with my insights and takewaways from EDA in this repository.
+You'll find the main analysis script (both .py and .ipynb) for the data task and exploratory data analysis (EDA), and a PDF file with my insights and takeaways from EDA in this repository.
 If nothing else, thank you for this opportunity.

 Cheers!